 Can CBD Hemp Oil Help with My Dog’s Fear of Car Rides?

-You may have heard about the natural supplement CBD oil and how it can be helpful with pet anxiety.
+You may have heard about the natural supplement CBD oil and how it can have a calming effect for dogs.
 Since it is important to stay under the reaction threshold when it comes to training a dog with car phobia, CBD oil can be an important part of your training program.
-If your dog is afraid of cars, then CBD oil can help.

 CBD oil isn’t a magic pill.
 It won’t solve your dog’s fear of cars in a single dose.
-But what it can do is reduce his anxiety levels, helping him to be more relaxed during your reconditioning training sessions.
+But what it can do is to help him to be more relaxed during your reconditioning training sessions.
 This can add up to significantly fewer sessions to go from rewarding a calm reaction next to the car, to rewarding a calm ride all the way to the dog park and back!

 Soon, driving with your dog can become a pleasurable experience that you both look forward to!